kugatsu765/vueAutocompleteInput/README.md

 ## Slot

+1. Item row
    You can huse slot to fully customize item row.

 Sample 💩: